adr/madr/template/adr-template-bare-minimal.md

-# {short title, representative of solved problem and found solution}
+# <!-- short title, representative of solved problem and found solution -->

 ## Context and Problem Statement